-Uniform-pricing is the most appropriate rule.
-This gives a clear price signal for the value of an EUA, thereby increasing predictability.
+Uniform-pricing is the most appropriate rule given the existence of a robust price signal from the secondary market.
+This reinforces a clear price signal for the value of an EUA, thereby increasing predictability.
 It also ensures that every successful participant pays the same price, meaning that the auction price will be fair and minimises the risk of distorting the secondary market.